ibm-cloud-docs/cis/edge-function-actions.md

     * For an action, you can also select **Avoid Edge Functions**.
 This allows the trigger's path to remain active, but avoid using any Edge function actions.
 For example, the action called `my-function` and a trigger with the path `gamma.cistest-load.com/*`.
 If the path `gamma.cistest-load.com/data` should not use the action `my-function`, create another trigger with the path `gamma.cistest-load.com/data` and the option **Avoid Edge Functions**.
 This allows the path `gamma.cistest-load.com/data` to remain active without using the action `my-function`.

 * **Editing triggers** Update a trigger using the menu option in the table row for a selected trigger.
 After updating select **Save**.
 * **Deleting triggers** Delete a trigger using the menu option in the table row for a selected trigger.
-This action cannot be undone.
+This action can't be undone.